.

 Stop Building a Laboratory Information System Monster

-We see this all the time, prospective laboratory partners who’ve outgrown their original laboratory information systems (pathology lab software) and created a laboratory information system monster by piecing together multiple systems and workarounds to do the job.
-The hard truth is that intra-system interfaces are costly, hard to maintain, and more often than not result in inconsistent data.
-That’s why we strongly recommend a comprehensive all-in-one pathology lab software like LigoLab Informatics Platform that unites all departments and roles and represents “one source of truth.”
+The hard truth is that intrasystem interfaces are costly, complex to maintain, and often result in inconsistent data.
+We strongly recommend comprehensive all-in-one LIS lab software like LigoLab Informatics Platform, which unites all departments and roles and represents “one source of truth.”

 Legacy LIS systems are produced by laboratory information system companies that have large advertising budgets and put on flashy presentations.
-These pathology software companies will first demand a large upfront capital investment for the pathology lab software license, then hit you with hidden fees for adding seats and modules as your business scales.
-With this LIS model, the legacy LIS company gets paid upfront and is much less interested in hearing what you and your colleagues say about their pathology LIS systems and how they can be enhanced and improved to help your business grow.
+These pathology reporting software companies will first demand a sizable upfront capital investment for the LIS software license, then hit you with hidden fees for adding seats and modules as your business scales.

-The LigoLab approach is much different.
-The cost of our laboratory information system software license is directly aligned with your lab’s testing volume and long-term goals.
-No large upfront capital is required to use the LIS software and LIS model pricing for the pathology lab software license is tiered to ensure a tailored fit and maximum value.
-This sets your lab up for immediate success, as does the fact that your business won’t be penalized with hidden fees for growing.
-The LigoLab license includes the entire LIS software solution, with no hidden costs for adding modules and seats.
+The LigoLab approach is different.
+The cost of our LIS laboratory information system software license is directly aligned with your lab’s testing volume and long-term goals.
+Huge upfront capital is not required to use the LIS software, and LIS model pricing for the pathology software license is tiered to ensure a tailored fit and maximum value.

-At LigoLab, we understand this mission-critical decision and can offer you and your team the LIS system playbook and partnership for long-term success.
+At LigoLab, we understand this mission-critical decision and can offer you and your team the best LIS system playbook and partnership for long-term success.

 Suren Avunjian